backofficeshow/Air-Sentinel/README.md

 **Project maintained by Andrew Armstrong.** *For hardware schematics or deployment logs, please refer to the `/docs` folder.*

+## ⚠️ Disclaimer
+This project is for educational and hobbyist purposes only.
+While Air-Sentinel OS is designed for precision, it is not a life-safety device.
+The author (Andrew Armstrong) is not responsible for any hardware damage, property loss, or health issues resulting from the use of this software or reliance on its readings.
+Always maintain manual oversight of high-voltage hardware.

 ## ⚖️ License

 This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)**.